 - A bank statement for the account that you want the payment to go to. this must include the account holder’s name, sort code and account number.

-You will also need your NHS Test and Trace ID number to hand and your National Insurance Number.
+You will also need your NHS Test and Trace ID number or your child or young person’s, if they have one and you are claiming because you are caring for them whilst they self-isolate, and your National Insurance Number to hand.
 Before we can make any payments, these details will be verified.

 Please have this information ready before you apply.